 The role of the Lead Independent Director is intended to expand lines of communication among independent Board members with the CEO and with the Executive Chair, since he/she is not independent, and is not intended to reduce the free and open access and communications that each independent Director has with the other Board members, the CEO and other members of management.
-Specific duties include: (i) presiding at all Board meetings at which the Chair is not present, including executive sessions of the independent Directors, (ii) serving as the liaison between the independent Directors and the CEO and Chair, (iii) approving information sent to the Board, (iv) approving Board meeting agendas, (v) approving Board meeting schedules to ensure that there is sufficient time to discuss all agenda items, (vi) calling meetings of independent Directors, (vii) in an executive session, each year, leading the discussion of the independent Directors to evaluate the performance of the CEO and Chair and, with the Chairperson of the Compensation Committee, communicating the content and results of the evaluation to the CEO and Chair and (viii) authorizing the retention of outside advisors and consultants who report directly to the independent Directors on Board-wide issues.
+Specific duties include: (i) presiding at all Board meetings at which the Chair is not present, including executive sessions of the independent Directors, (ii) serving as the liaison between the independent Directors and the CEO and Chair, (iii) approving information sent to the Board, (iv) approving Board meeting agendas, (v) approving Board meetings of independent Directors, (vii) in an executive session, each year, leading the discussion of the independent Directors to evaluate the performance of the CEO and Chair and, with the Chairperson of the CeO and Chair and (viii) authorizing the retention of outside advisors and consultants who report directly to the independent Directors on Board-wide issues.